MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Permissions missing for start VM on connect

 We determined you enabled start VM on connect but didn't grant the Azure Virtual Desktop the rights to power manage VMs in your subscription.
-As a result, your users connecting to host pools won't receive a remote desktop session.
+As a result, your users connecting to host pools don't receive a remote desktop session.
 Review feature documentation for requirements.

 Learn more about [Host Pool - AVDStartVMonConnect (Permissions missing for start VM on connect)](https://aka.ms/AVDStartVMRequirement).